koush/docs.scrypted.app/home-assistant.md

 |desktopMinWidth|Desktop Browser|N/A|`480` (pixels)|
 |cols|All Devices|N/A|N/A|

 Use `desktopMinWidth` to set the minimum width of a camera within the grid and controls the cell wrap behavior.
-For example, if the screen is `960` pixels, the grid will be 2 columns.
+For example, with the default value of `480`, if the screen is `960` pixels, the grid will be 2 columns.
 If the screen is `1920` pixels, the grid will be 4 columns.

 Use `cols` to set a fixed number of columns for all screen sizes and orientations.